EOPSNNEN/strlib/README.md

   Concatenates two strings and returns a new string containing the result.

 - **`strCpy(char *buffer, const char *srcStr)`**
-  Copies the string `srcStr` into the provided buffer and returns the buffer.
+  Copies the string `srcStr` into the provided `buffer` and returns the `buffer`.
 (Warning! after dynamic buffer usage, please don't forget to free this buffer)

 </details>